-For New Zealand dollar term deposits, if we're due to pay you interest on a non-business day, we'll process the payment no later than the next business day.
-We'll only pay interest up to and including the day before the original payment date.

-If your New Zealand dollar term deposit term is due to end on a non-business day, we'll automatically extend the term to end on the next business day.
+If we're due to pay you interest on a non-business day, we'll process the payment in the morning of the next business day.
+Likewise, if your term deposit term is due to end on a non-business day, we'll process that payment in the morning of the next business day.